ucsb-teaching-cs/s21/hw/adding_bio.md

 * Copy the following template and update the fields accordingly.
 	* Leave the opening and closing dashes intact.
 	* Update your `name`
+	* Update the `pronouns` to only include yours
 	* Leave the `role` as the `Undergraduate Learning Assistant`
-	* Update the `pronouns` to only include yours
 	* Use the base filename (not the path) for the `photo` that you uploaded
 	* Add your bio - please, **do not** list your contact information as part of your bio.

 ```
 ---
 name: Your Name
+pronouns: She/her Him/his They/their
 role: Undergraduate Learning Assistant
-pronouns: She/her Him/his They/their
 photo: image.png
 ---

 Write your bio and a welcome message (300 to 400 words).
+Include "I'm a ULA for X", where X is your course.
 ```

 * Remember to "Commit changes".